Pullman Company: Trolley buses

 In addition to rail vehicles, Pullman-Standard also manufactured trolley buses – or trolley coaches, as they were more commonly known at the time – starting in 1931 and concluding in late 1952.
 A total of 2,007 trolley buses were built by the company.
 Production took place at a former Osgood Bradley Car Company plant in Worcester, Massachusetts, which had come under Pullman control as part of its 1929/30 acquisition of a controlling interest in the Standard Steel Car Company.
 The vast majority were built for U.S. cities, with only 24 being supplied to Canadian cities and a total of 136 built for cities in South America.
 The last trolleybuses built were an order of 30 for Valparaíso, Chile, in late 1952.
-That city's Pullman trolley buses have far outlasted any others, and as of 2015 about a dozen were still in regular service there, four from the 1952 batch and the others from a larger group built in 1946–48 but partially rebuilt in 1987–88.
+That city's Pullman trolley buses far outlasted any others, and in 2015 about a dozen were still in regular service there, four from the 1952 batch and the others from a larger group built in 1946–48 but partially rebuilt in 1987–88.
 In 2003, the remaining 15 were declared a National Historic Monument by the Chilean government.
+In March 2023, the last Pullman trolley buses in Valparaíso were finally retired from service.